WuyangLI/WuyangLI.github.io/_posts/2024-01-04-diffusion-model-momory-anatomy.md

 As you can see, they're nothing compared to the total GPU consumption.
 ### Forward Activations
 How about forward activations that are saved for gradient computation?
-I used the following [function](https://discuss.pytorch.org/t/pytorch-appears-to-be-crashing-due-to-oom-prematurely/131039/13) to estimate the activatio size of the avatar diffusion model:
+I used the following [function](https://discuss.pytorch.org/t/pytorch-appears-to-be-crashing-due-to-oom-prematurely/131039/13) by [ndvbd](https://discuss.pytorch.org/u/ndvbd/summary) to estimate the activatio size of the avatar diffusion model:
 ```python
 # modified from https://discuss.pytorch.org/t/pytorch-appears-to-be-crashing-due-to-oom-prematurely/131039/13
 # credit to ndvbd